Skip to main content

 Secrets are pieces of keys.
 That is, they work together in a variety of ways to secure your data.
 Secrets combine to create encryption keys, allow servers to double-check and verify that a key is up to date, and verify that requests for access to your data are from authorized key holders.

-A Strong Chain: Keys, Tenant Secrets, and Master Secrets
+A Strong Chain: Keys, Tenant Secrets, and Primary Secrets

 Keys and secrets work together to provide layers of security.
 Think of what makes safety deposit boxes so secure.
 You have one of the keys that opens your deposit box, but first you have to get inside the bank vault.
 To do that, you have to go through some additional layers of security.
 For example, you have to show your ID to a bank teller, who needs to confirm your signature, and then wait for guards to unlock the vault.

-Tenant secrets and master secrets are keys for keys, or that extra layer of protection like the bank teller and vault guard.
-If hackers get your key, they also must navigate the secret decryption process controlled by the master and tenant secrets before they can use your key.
+Tenant secrets and primary secrets are keys for keys, or that extra layer of protection like the bank teller and vault guard.
+If hackers get your key, they also must navigate the secret decryption process controlled by the primary and tenant secrets before they can use your key.

 And we make it exceptionally difficult for anyone to access these secrets.

-Salesforce generates a new master secret three times a year, with each release.
-Here’s how secret this secret is: It’s created by a dedicated processor called a hardware security module (HSM) specially designed for creating strong and secure cryptographic keys.
-The HSM, which is on a USB stick, is then stored securely in a bank safety deposit box.
-During each release, only designated Salesforce security officers can access the HSM stored in this safety deposit box.
-They then use the HSM to generate a new master secret, which is stored in a secure area of our servers.
+Salesforce generates a new primary secret three times a year, with each release.
+Here’s how secret this secret is: it’s created with a dedicated network appliance called a hardware security module (HSM) specially designed for creating strong and secure cryptographic keys.
+The HSM is located in a super-secure area, and is only used during a High Assurance Virtual Ceremony, or HAVC.
+This is a special controlled meeting among several Salesforce cryptographic officers.
+During the HAVC, the cryptographic officers use the HSM to generate a new primary secret, which is stored in a secure area of our servers.

 When you create your own tenant secret on demand in Salesforce, we store it securely in the database.
-Your tenant secret partners with the master secret in what’s called a key derivation process to create keys that encrypt and decrypt your data.
+Your tenant secret partners with the primary secret in what’s called a key derivation function to create the keys that encrypt and decrypt your data.

-We update the master secret once per release, but you can update your tenant secrets as often as you want.
+We update the primary secret once per release, but you can update your tenant secrets much more frequently.
+(More about that in the next unit.)

 Enable Shield Platform Encryption